-Claimant attorney involvement has increased steadily since 1999.
+Claimant attorney involvement has increased substantially since 1997.

-- The percentage of paid indemnity claims with claimant attorney involvement rose from 17.1 percent for injury year 1996 to a projected 25.0 percent for 2015.50 This is a 46-percent increase.51 - This parallels a similar pattern in the dispute rate (Figure 5.1). - Total claimant attorney fees are projected at \$57 million for injury year 2016.52 These fees accounted for an estimated 3.7 percent of total workers' compensation system cost.53 - DLI does not track defense attorney involvement; however, outside data indicates that among claims from 2012 with at least seven days of disability at three years of maturity, 25 percent had defense attorney involvement.
-54
+- The percentage of paid indemnity claims with claimant attorney involvement rose from 17.0 percent for injury year 1997 to a projected 23.6 percent for 2015.51 This is a 39-percent increase.52 - The rate of claimant attorney involvement seems to have leveled off since 2011 - The rate of claimant attorney involvement has followed a similar pattern to the overall dispute rate (Figure 5.1). - Total claimant attorney fees are projected at \$52 million for injury year 2015.53 These fees accounted for an estimated 3.2 percent of total workers' compensation system cost.54 - DLI does not track defense attorney involvement; however, outside data indicates that among Minnesota claims from 2014 with at least seven days of disability at three years of maturity, 25 percent had defense attorney involvement.
+55

-Figure 5.2 Percentage of paid indemnity claims with claimant attorney involvement, injury years 1996-2015 [1]
+Figure 5.2 Percentage of paid indemnity claims with claimant attorney involvement, injury years 1997-2015 [1]

+Percentage

 Injury with claimant

 year attorney

-1996 17.1%
+1997 17.0%

-2002 18.9
+2002 18.8

-2007 21.6
+2007 21.5

-2011 23.4
+2011 23.1

-2012 23.3
+2012 23.0

-2013 24.2
+2013 23.4

-2014 24.0
+2014 23.0

-2015 25.0
+2015 23.6

 Developed statistics from DLI data (see Appendix C).
 A claimant attorney is deemed to be involved if claimant attorney fees of any type are reported.
-Statistics for 2016 are not shown because they are not yet sufficiently stable.
+Statistics for 2016 and 2017 are not shown because they are not yet sufficiently stable for those years.

-52 All types of claimant attorney fees are counted here.
+53 All types of claimant attorney fees are counted here.

-53 This percentage was calculated with techniques similar to those for Figure 2.3 to reduce the effects of annual fluctuations in system cost.
+54 This percentage was calculated with techniques similar to those for Figure 2.3 to reduce the effects of annual fluctuations in system cost.

-54 Workers' Compensation Research Institute (WCRI), CompScope benchmarks for Minnesota, 16th edition, April 2016, p.
-29. In contrast with the WCRI data, the DLI data in Figure 5.2 pertains generally to claims with three or more days of disability developed to essentially full maturity.
+55 Workers' Compensation Research Institute (WCRI), CompScope benchmarks for Minnesota, 18th edition, April 2018, p.
+27. In contrast with the WCRI data, the DLI data in Figure 5.2 pertains generally to claims with three or more days of disability developed to essentially full maturity.